-The earth moves, the mountain quakes.
-Rocks and stones begin to shake..
+The earth moves, the mountains quake.
+Rocks and stones begin to shake.

-‘The Mountains of Tasmania’ is a piano piece by Peter Sculthorpe.
-I learned it in my late teens, and my teacher asked me to do a little research and write a note about the piece, so i could understand it better.
+‘The Mountains of Tasmania’ is a piano piece by Peter Sculthorpe which I learned when I was in my late teens.
+My piano teacher asked me to do a little research and write some notes on it so I would understand it better.

 My desperate search for background on this piece in those days when we didn’t have the benefit of internet access resulted in this poem.